Cavan Orphanage fire: Members of the public help

+The volunteers broke down the door of the refectory which was next to the laundry.
+The laundry door had been opened by a child who had been given keys by Sister Dymphna.
+The clothes drier in the laundry was on fire.
+Fire extinguishers were obtained, together with extinguishers from a nearby house.
 Two men (John Kennedy and John McNally) went down to the laundry to try to put the fire out.
 The flames were now too intense for this to be possible and McNally only survived by being carried out by Kennedy.